 Best LG TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best LG TVs you can buy in 2020.

-When it comes to buying a new TV, it obviously pays to shop around.
+When it comes to buying a new TV, it obviously pays to do your research and shop around.
 But if you've previously owned an LG TV and want to stick with the same look and feel, or you've done your research and established that one of the company's OLEDs is just what you're looking for, it's time to narrow your search down to a specific model.

 It almost goes without saying now, but LG makes some of the best 4K OLED TVs around.
-Not only that, it also sells OLED panels to rival manufacturers including Panasonic, Philips and Sony, who then use them in their own TVs.
+Not only that, it also sells OLED panels to rival manufacturers such as Panasonic, Philips and Sony, who then use them in their own TVs.
 In short, there's no greater authority in OLED tech than LG.

 Picture-wise, LG has taken the exemplary performance of its 2019 OLEDs and improved it in a few key areas, with dark detail, colour richness and motion handling all getting a worthwhile boost.
 The set sounds decent, too, particularly for one with essentially invisible speakers.

 The only issue for UK buyers is the current lack of catch-up apps such as BBC iPlayer, but LG assures us it's working on this.
 Either way, this is a stunning TV.

 Read the full LG OLED65GX review

 The LG B9 is a mixture of the old and the not so old – it combines the company's 2018 TV processor with its 2019 OLED panel.
 This makes it the most affordable model in LG’s 2019 OLED range and an even more tempting proposition than before thanks to recent discounts.